 Zimmerman is a womenswear brand committed to creating beautiful clothing without neglecting social and environmental responsibility.
 The brand uses natural fibers like cotton, silk, linen, wool, and ramie for 90% of its collections.

-Ramie and rayon have similar origins; plants.
+Ramie and Rayon have similar origins.
 But while rayon goes through chemical processing and becomes semi-synthetic, ramie remains all-natural after chemical degumming.
 Both fabrics have a silky texture and are better for the environment compared to synthetic fibers.
-Rayon is easier and cheaper to produce than ramie, but ramie is a more eco-friendly option.
+Rayon fabric is easier and cheaper to produce than ramie, but ramie is a more eco-friendly option.